 Effective as of June 15, 2022, Dr. René Bernards was appointed to the Company's Board of Directors as an independent director.
 Dr. Bernards is a leader in the field of molecular carcinogenesis and is employed by the Netherlands Cancer Institute in Amsterdam.
-Upon his appointment, it was agreed that Dr. Bernards would receive compensation for his services on the Board only in the form of cash, in lieu of stock options as provided to the Company's other non-officer directors.
-In conjunction with the Company's efforts to preserve cash, Dr. Bernards has agreed to receive equity-based compensation for his services on the Board, effective for the quarter ended June 30, 2024.
-In order to reconcile his Board compensation with that of the other non-officer directors, Dr. Bernards has agreed to receive the same Board compensation, both in form and amount, as the other non-officer directors.
-During the three months ended June 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$0 and \$15,625, respectively, with respect to his cash board compensation.
-During the six months ended June 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$18,194 and \$31,250, respectively, with respect to his cash board compensation.
+Upon his appointment, it was agreed that Dr. Bernards would receive annual compensation for his services on the Board only in the form of cash, in lieu of the annual June 30 grant of stock options as provided to the Company's other non-officer directors.
+During the three months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$0 and \$10,000, respectively, with respect to his annual cash board compensation.
+During the nine months ended September 30, 2024 and 2023, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$10,000 and \$30,000, respectively, with respect to his annual cash board compensation.